Family Environment Scale: Scale inventory

-The scale is a 90-item inventory that has a 10 subscales measuring interpersonal Relationship dimension, the Personal Growth, and the System Maintenance.
+The scale is a 90-item inventory that has 10 subscales measuring interpersonal Relationship dimension, the Personal Growth, and the System Maintenance.
 The Relationship dimension includes measurements of cohesion, expressiveness, and conflict.
 Cohesion is the degree of commitment and support family members provide for one another, expressiveness is the extent to family members are encouraged to express their feelings directly, and conflict is the amount of openly expressed anger and conflict among family members.

 Five subscales refer to Personal Growth: independence, achievement orientation, intellectual-cultural orientation, active-recreational orientation, and moral-religious emphasis.
 Independence assesses the extent to which family members are assertive, self-sufficient and make their own decisions.
 Achievement Orientation reflects how much activities are cast into an achievement oriented or competitive framework.
 Intellectual-cultural orientation measures the level of interest in political, intellectual, and cultural activities.
 Active-recreational orientation measures the amount of participation in social and recreational activities.
 Moral-religious emphasis assesses the emphasis on ethical and religious issues and values.

 The final two subscales, organization and control, are for System Maintenance.
 These measure how much planning is put into family activities and responsibilities and how much set rules and procedures are used to run family life.